MarekKirs/marekkirs.github.io/donate.md

 ## Ways to give

 Gifts can be made online through the University of Hawaiʻi Foundation.
-Please search and select Microbial Water Quality Research (account number 126-9910-4) or Water Quality Proj (account number 120-9710-4) if interested to support water quality research and students involved here:
+Please search and select Water Quality Proj (account number 120-9710-4) if interested to support water quality research and students involved here:
 <p>
   <a href="https://give.uhfoundation.org/campaigns/63435/donations/new" class="donate-button">Give Online</a>
 </p>